Towards Unsupervised Domain Bridging via Image Degradation in Semantic Segmentation: Experiments

-We further compare DiDA with other plug-in approaches, such as FST \citep{du2022learning}, DiGA \citep{shen2023diga}, and DTS \citep{huo2023focus}.
+\textbf{Comparison with other plug-in methods.} We further compare DiDA with other plug-in approaches, such as FST \cite{du2022learning}, DiGA \cite{shen2023diga}, and DTS \cite{huo2023focus}.
 Our method consistently demonstrates superior performance compared to these methods when built with the same baselines.